Design Simulation Systems Ltd

 GTL digital simulator netlist generator

-Memory, counter and shift register primitives may not work
+Full adder and ALU primitives may not work

 I haven't checked this, but I seem to remember that these were broken when RCS lost the version in which they were implemented.
-I'll fix them soon...
+I may fix them if anyone shows interest...

-Setup and hold violations are not treated correctly in JK flipflops
+Setup and hold only check hold, not setup in JK flipflops